Students must apply via one of the following online application forms:-

 Our criminal justice graduates enter the work force with a global critical awareness of their sector and the ability to lead transformative change for the future.
 Graduates will be prepared to lead within criminal justice in a national or international setting.

-This criminal justice degree is also suitable to prepare graduates for further study at doctoral level.
+This master's in criminal justice is also suitable to prepare graduates for further study at doctoral level.

-Graduates of this criminal justice course will be able to forge careers in the:
+Graduates of this criminal justice degree will be able to forge careers in the:

 Explore more career options with one of our Crime, Policing, and Investigation degrees.